 However, this rule isn’t set in stone.
 With data being more and more important, businesses are under increased scrutiny as well.
 Whether a company suffers a data leak or even just offers one of their patrons a substandard experience, standards are being raised.
 Now, in order to survive, let alone remain competitive, a business needs to ensure that their IT is up to the task.

-Michell Consulting Group can assist you in this regard.
-Call 305-592-5620 for more information.
+COMPANYNAME can assist you in this regard.
+Call PHONENUMBER for more information.